-Use ListAttachedUserPolicies with an Amazon SDK or command line tool - Amazon Identity and Access Management
+Use ListAttachedUserPolicies with a CLI - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).